nielsrhansen/ProstateDream/README.md

-# R code for: Survival prognosis and variable selection: A case study for metastatic castrate resistant prostate cancer patients
+# R code for *Survival prognosis and variable selection: A case study for metastatic castrate resistant prostate cancer patients*

 A paper written in relation to [The Prostate Cancer DREAM Challenge](https://www.synapse.org/ ProstateCancerChallenge).